XMPro/Email-Action-Agent/README.md

 }
 ```

-### Custom Methods
+### Helper Methods
 ### Get New Message
-The e-mail action agent uses several custom methods.
+The *Email Action Agent* uses several helper methods.
 The first of these methods creates and returns a new e-mail message.
 The newly created message is of type *MailMessage*, which represents an e-mail message that can be sent using the *SmptClient* class.
 In this method, start by creating a new instance of the *MailMessage* class and set the *IsBodyHtml* property to *true*.
 Next, set the e-mail address from which the e-mail should be sent.
 Make sure that the *To* field of the message object is cleared and add each e-mail address that the user specified to the list of addresses the e-mail needs to be sent to.

 ```csharp
 private MailMessage GetNewMessage(JObject record)